 Can I attend the Doctoral Colloquium?

-To attend the Doctoral Colloquium students must submit their paper to the Doctoral Colloquium before 21 January 2020 and receive a letter of acceptance (10 March 2020).
-The Call for Applications will be posted in fall 2019.
+To attend the Doctoral Colloquium students must submit their paper to the Doctoral Colloquium before 17 January 2023 and receive a letter of acceptance (7 March 2023).

 2. I am submitting a paper

 You can find all information about the submission criteria and the link to submit your paper in the Call for Papers.

 3. I would like to register as an auditor

 Conference delegates who did not submit a paper or are not scheduled for a presentation are welcome to join the conference to develop their network and to attend any of the scientific activities of the EURAM 2023 programme.
 To do so, they will need to register as a paying delegate at the conference.